micha/jsawk/README.markdown

       cat /tmp/t | jsawk 'this.age++'

-Notice how there is no need to write `return this` in the script.
+Notice that there is no need to write `return this` in the script.
 That is assumed, and the runtime does it for you automatically if you don't explicitly call `return` yourself.